wp-plugins/regular-board/readme.txt

 = Features =
 * Out-of-the-box and running with:
-* :: integrated with DNSBL and Akismet
+* :: integrated with DNSBL
 * :: editing capabilities for users with passwords/usernames
 * :: (optional) ability to appoint janitors and moderators
 * :: (optional) board wiper that deletes threads/boards on a timed response system